 Why did God give the Ten Commandments?

-But to think either that God can accommodate a 50% plus effort, or that God made a mistake in demanding the impossible is to misunderstand the purpose of the Ten Commandments.
-The Ten Commandments were given to help us identify our problem.
+But to think either that God can accommodate a 50%+ effort, or that God made a mistake in demanding the impossible is to misunderstand the purpose of the Ten Commandments.
+God gave the Ten Commandments to help us identify our problem.

 Let’s illustrate with an example.
 Suppose you had a hard fall onto the ground and your arm hurts badly – but you are unsure of the internal damage.
 Is the bone in your arm broken or not?
 You are unsure if it will just get better, or if you need a cast on your arm.
 So you take an X-ray of your arm and the X-ray picture reveals that, yes indeed, the bone in your arm is broken.
 Does the X-ray heal your arm?
 Is your arm better because of the X-ray?
 No, your arm is still broken, but now you know that it is indeed broken, and that you need to put a cast on it to heal.
 The X-ray did not solve the problem, but rather it exposed the problem so that you would get proper treatment.